 Hotel design may mean that single rooms are smaller and sometimes less well appointed.
 While there is normally a supplement for these rooms, the overall cost will usually be less than when a single person occupies a double room.
 We do not make additional or excessive profits from these supplements.
 The prices we charge reflect the costs of under occupancy of the rooms contracted to us by the hotel.

-Whilst we do not specifically cater for children, if you are travelling with young children, it is important to note that child seats are not provided for transfers and the legislation varies from country to country.
-If you specifically require a car seat, we advise you to either take your own with you, or call our Sales team, and we will do our utmost to try and arrange this for you - there may well be an additional charge for this.
+If you are travelling with young children, it is important to note that child seats are not provided for transfers and the legislation varies from country to country.
+If you specifically require a car seat, we advise you to either take your own with you, or contact us, and we will do our utmost to try and arrange this for you - there may well be an additional charge for this.

 Minimum stays are required at certain hotels for certain periods.
 Where applicable these will be advised at time of booking.
 Any changes to reservations that take the stay into the minimum stay period at a different rate will be calculated and advised before amending a booking.
 A fee may well be levied by the hotel or supplier in this case